 Children in Home

-Couples with 3 or more children in the home, or single women with 2 children in the home, can apply to adopt a child who is age 5 or older or a younger child with a moderate to severe medical need.
+Couples with 4 or less children in the home, or single women with 2 children in the home, can apply to adopt a child who is age 5 or older or a younger child with a moderate to severe medical need.

 Families must be able to show they can adequately provide financially for their children.
 Income and full financial status will be evaluated as part of the adoption process